joelparkerhenderson/architecture-decision-record/examples/monorepo-vs-multirepo/index.md

 ### Related decisions

-We will create decisions for related tooling to manage monorepos (e.g. Google Blaze) and polyrepos (e.g. Lyft Refactorator).
+We will create decisions for related tooling to manage monorepos (e.g. Google Bazel) and polyrepos (e.g. Lyft Refactorator).

 ### Related requirements